 You couldn’t ask for a more wholesome and innocent family film than “Snow White and the Seven Dwarfs”, it’s such a timeless treasure that no family should be without.
 For many kids, it was one of the very first animated movies they ever saw, thus one of the most nostalgic movies ever made and it set the standard for animated films for decades to come.
 With all the new developments in animated technology, this film still stands strong with its magical story and wonderful characters.
 These characters are all so memorable and the storytelling is light as air which maks this one of the most simplistic, yet magical experiences you could ask for and that’s good enough for me.
 Personally, it’s my favorite of all the films to come from Walt Disney himself.

 No Disney collection is complete without this gem from Disney’s second golden age.
-It's simply the equivalent of a classic Disney movie, whenever I think of a popular Disney hero, Disney princes, comedic side character or Disney villain, these are the characters that always come to mind first.
-That doesn't mean there my absolute favorites but they are the most nostalgic.
+It's simply the equivalent of a classic Disney movie, and whenever I think of a popular Disney hero, Disney princcess, comedic side character or Disney villain, these are the characters that always come to mind first.
+That doesn't mean there my absolute favorites, but they are the most nostalgic.
 It’s just an excellent cast of scene steeling characters that hold your attention through the entire film.
 The music is great, the animation is top notch, there's a subtle message about excepting one's self for who they are, the lovers have great chemistry and it’s just one of the most thoroughly entertaining animated films ever made.
 Like I even need to say much more, you’ve all seen it, you know how good it is and if you haven’t seen it, then I’m sorry to say that your child hood just wasn’t complete.

 #4 Beauty and the Beast

 This is what you call a near flawless film, because everything just works.
 The female lead is great, the villain is perfect, the supporting characters are excellent, the animation is stunning, the music is unforgettable and it’s a classic fairy tale with deep subject materials like discovering the ugliness of one's life and finding the true beauty hidden deep within.
-I regrettably didn't grow up with this film the same way I did with other Disney classics, so it lacks the Nostalgic factor, but it hardly matters because this still a great film and well worth watching if you’re a kid or an adult.
+I regrettably didn't grow up with this film the same way I did with other Disney classics, so it lacks the Nostalgic factor, but it hardly matters because this is still a great film and well worth watching weather you’re a kid or an adult.

 #3 Treasure Planet